christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 The Asii were also the Tocharians.
 Tocharian A and Tocharian B are two extinct Indo-European languages found in manuscripts from the Tarim Basin, mostly 5th–8th centuries CE, preserved by desert aridity.
 They were not called Tocharian by their speakers.
 Modern scholars named them after the Greek Tokharoi, Sanskrit Tukhāra/Tushāra, Old Persian Tuxāri- — a term that itself goes back to Tarkhu-As, “Ruler-As” (Tarkhu is the storm-god title (Hittite Tarḫunna, Etruscan Tarquin)).
 The speakers called themselves Ārśi (Tocharian A) which is almost certainly Arsi = Asii, and Kuśi or Kuśiññe (Tocharian B) - possibly the same root as Kushan.
 This is not a speculative link.
 It is a self-designation, written in their own language, recovered from sealed desert sites far from any Renaissance or Vatican scriptorium.

-Tochari	(Bactria)

-The Kushan Empire (1st-3rd c.
-CE) claimed descent from the Yuezhi.
-Their title for king was Shaonano Shao—"King of Kings"—a direct translation of the Bosporan Basileus Basileon and the Achaemenid Xšāyaθiya Xšāyaθiyānām.

-The Greek Tokharoi, Sanskrit Tukhāra/Tushāra, and Old Persian Tuxāri- all go back to Tarkhu-As, meaning "Ruler-As" (Tarkhu is the storm-god title, as in Hittite Tarḫunna, Etruscan Tarquin).
+The Hyksos (Egypt)

+The name "Hyksos" is not a tribal name.
+It is a Greek rendering of the Egyptian title hekau khasut—"rulers of foreign (mountainous) lands".
+The Hyksos were originally called Haq-Shasu—"Princes/Rulers of the Shasu" and Shasu is a linguistic variant of Asu/As—the very root of Asii.
+They were "Kings of the As".
+The six Hyksos kings were named Salatis, Beon, Apachnas, Apophis, Jannas, and Asses, with only two not carrying the As title.
+The Hyksos king Apophis/Apepi (the fourth king in the list) is named after Apophis—the great serpent of chaos in Egyptian mythology.

+They were Asii pharaohs who ruled Egypt during the Second Intermediate Period.
+They called themselves heqa khasut on their seals and a monumental doorjamb from Avaris.
+The pyramids were not tombs for Semitic kings; they were solar-resurrection machines—massive kurgans built to ensure the Dragon King's ascent to the heavens.

+The Hyksos were expelled from Egypt around 1550 BC, but they did not vanish—they retreated to their steppe heartland, where they eventually became the Mitanni, the Kassites, and later the Scythians.

+The Assyrian/Mitanni Kingdom (Syria/Mesopotamia)

+Assyria and Mitanni occupied overlapping territory.
+Assyria came first and then was dominated by the Mitanni.
+Assyria then regained its independence under the Assyrian king Ashur-uballit I, around 1365–1330 BCE.

+Assyrian = "Asii of the West".
+Assyria was centered on the city of Aššur (Ashur).
+The national god of Assyria was Ashur (also spelled Aššur).
+His name is identical to the city of Asshur, the ancient capital.
+An older form, A-shir, signified "leader".

+The Mitanni—Aryan horse lords in Syria—worshipped Vedic gods: Mitra, Varuna, Indra, and Nasatya.
+A Mitanni-Hittite treaty from around 1400 BC invokes these deities.
+The empire stretched from the Mediterranean to the Indus.
+These were Asii administrative arms, enforcing the center's will through a network of chariot-riding warrior elites

+The Kassite Dynasty (Babylon)

+The Kassite Dynasty (c.
+1595–1155 BC) were Aryan rulers of Babylon.
+The Assyrians were for a period vassals of the Mitanni kings, who had Aryan names and worshipped Vedic deities.

 Aššuwa (Anatolia/Western Asia Minor)

 The Aššuwa of Hittite records are the exact same political and military entity, only located in Anatolia because the "Hittite" empire was a regional satrapy of the Asii hegemony.
 The name Aššuwa is simply the Hittite/Anatolian rendering of the Scythian self-designation As.
 The Hittite suffix -wa or -uwa is a gentilic, meaning "Land of the As" or "People of the As".
 It is linguistically identical in function to the Iranian suffix -ii (Asii = People of As).
 Thus, Aššuwa = Asii.
 They are the exact same ethnonym with different grammatical endings.
 The capital of Aššuwa was Troy.
 A Hittite king of Wilusa (Troy) was named Alaksandu of Wilusa and he predated Alexander the Great by 800 years proving Alexander was a title of a Asii king.
 When the gens Iulia claimed descent from Aeneas of Troy, they were not inventing a myth.
 They were preserving a dynastic memory: they were the Italian branch of the Aššuwa-Asii imperial caste.
 The Trojan War was not a Greek conquest.
 It was a civil war within the Asii confederation—the western (Achaean/Greek) Asii against the Anatolian (Trojan).

-The Hyksos (Egypt)

-The name "Hyksos" is not a tribal name.
-It is a Greek rendering of the Egyptian title hekau khasut—"rulers of foreign (mountainous) lands".
-The Hyksos were originally called Haq-Shasu—"Princes/Rulers of the Shasu" and Shasu is a linguistic variant of Asu/As—the very root of Asii.
-They were "Kings of the As".
-The six Hyksos kings were named Salatis, Beon, Apachnas, Apophis, Jannas, and Asses, with only two now carrying the As title.
-The Hyksos king Apophis/Apepi (the fourth king in the list) is named after Apophis—the great serpent of chaos in Egyptian mythology.

-They were Asii pharaohs who ruled Egypt during the Second Intermediate Period.
-They called themselves heqa khasut on their seals and a monumental doorjamb from Avaris.
-The pyramids were not tombs for Semitic kings; they were solar-resurrection machines—massive kurgans built to ensure the Dragon King's ascent to the heavens.

-The Hyksos were expelled from Egypt around 1550 BC, but they did not vanish—they retreated to their steppe heartland, where they eventually became the Mitanni, the Kassites, and later the Scythians.
+Hittite kings carried names such as Khata-sar, Mul-sar, Kaui-sar, and Khilip-sar.
+"Sar" signified 'prince'" and is the same root as the Scythian Sar ("king") and the Assyrian Šarru ("king").
+The Hittite kings called themselves "Sun-gods" —a title functionally identical to the Egyptian "Son of Ra".

 Sargon of Akkad (Mesopotamia)

 Sargon of Akkad—a name that decodes to Sar-Gon ("King of the Serpent")—was an Asii viceroy.
 The Kassite Dynasty (c.
 1595–1155 BC) were Aryan rulers of Babylon
 .
 The Assyrians were for a period vassals of the Mitanni kings, who had Aryan names and worshipped Vedic deities.

-The Mitanni Kingdom (Syria/Mesopotamia)

-The Mitanni—Aryan horse lords in Syria—worshipped Vedic gods: Mitra, Varuna, Indra, and Nasatya.
-A Mitanni-Hittite treaty from around 1400 BC invokes these deities.
-The empire stretched from the Mediterranean to the Indus.
-These were Asii administrative arms, enforcing the center's will through a network of chariot-riding warrior elites

 Vedic India (Indus Valley)

 They ruled India as the Aseni, Osii, and Asoi—the Kshatriya (Aśvaka) caste.
 Sanskrit texts (Pāṇini, Mahabharata, Puranas) confirm the Aśvaka, Aśvayana, and Aśvakāyana as horse-warrior clans.

-Ateas the Scythian (Macedon/Thrace)

-Ateas (c.
-429 BC – 339 BC) was described in Greek and Roman sources as the most powerful king of Scythia.
-His name decodes as Ata-as—"Father-As" or "Forefather of the Asii"—the same root as Asander, Asinder, and Attila.

-Ateas was also Artaxerxes II Mnemon of Persia, Amyntas III of Macedon, Nectanebo II of Egypt, and Evagoras I of Cyprus.
-His "death" in battle against Philip II of Macedon (339 BC) was a succession ritual—a staged combat to transfer the "Mandate of the Dragon".
-Philip II was not Ateas's enemy; he was his designated successor and son.

-Scandinavia (The Aesir)

-The religious book of Scandinavia, Prose Edda, written by Snorri Sturluson, mentions that the ancient inhabitants of Scandinavia were Asi people who came to that land from Asirgarh in 500 BCE and their leader was Odin (Proto-Germanic Wōðanaz (Wod-As)).
-The title "Oado" appears on Indo-Scythian coins, particularly Kanishka I. Oado is the Bactrian form of Vāta/Vāyu (both mean wind/fury).
-Vāta/Vāta‑deva is the Indo‑Iranian wind/fury deity.
-Wōðanaz (Odin) and Vāta (Oado) are dialectal pronunciations of the same PIE root.
-The Norse sagas claim Odin "died" and was "resurrected" as different kings.
-This is not mythology; it is the avatar transfer protocol.
+The Indo-Iranian word for "lord" is Asura (Vedic Sanskrit) and Ahura (Avestan).

 The Roxolani / Alans (Eastern Europe)